lgalaz/webasico/README.md

   For this we can create the dump file with `touch dump.sqlite`.
 We need to make sure that the file has read write permissions (`chmod 775 dump.sqlite`).

 - Before every test run we need to ensure that the dump file is up to date.
-  We can migrate the most recent dump as:
+  We can migrate the most recent dump as (need to add env testing cause telescope fails):
-  `php artisan migrate:fresh --database=sqlite_dump`
+  `php artisan migrate:fresh --seed --database=sqlite_dump --env=testing`